Edward Sedgwick: Career

-Sedgwick signed with MGM in the late 1920s.
-There, he found a kindred spirit in fellow baseball buff Buster Keaton.
-Sedgwick (known informally as "Ed" or "Junior") directed most of Keaton's MGM features: The Cameraman, Spite Marriage, Free and Easy, Doughboys (in which Sedgwick appears on screen as a dumb soldier), Parlor, Bedroom and Bath, Speak Easily, and What!
+Sedgwick signed with MGM in 1926.
+When Buster Keaton joined the company in 1928, Sedgwick found a kindred spirit and a fellow baseball enthusiast.
+Sedgwick (known informally as "Ed" or "Junior") directed all but one of Keaton's MGM features: The Cameraman, Spite Marriage, Free and Easy, Doughboys (in which Sedgwick appears on screen as a dumb soldier), Parlor, Bedroom and Bath, Speak Easily, and What!
 No Beer?.
 In 1936 Sedgwick briefly became a producer-director at Hal Roach Studios.
-There, he made Mister Cinderella and Pick a Star, both starring Jack Haley.
-The latter film featured a guest appearance by Laurel and Hardy.
+There, he made Mr. Cinderella and Pick a Star, both starring Jack Haley; Pick a Star featured a guest appearance by Laurel and Hardy.
+Between 1938 and 1940 Sedgwick directed Joe E. Brown (another baseball buddy) in five comedy features.